lorexitech.com

 How to fix:

-- Turn on recording: Validate that the recording capability is turned on in the Lorex app or system interface.
+• Turn on recording: Verify that the Lorex app or system interface has the recording feature enabled.

 5. Hardware Issues